Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 ## Application logic 🧠

-We're going to use the Plug autentication to interact with the [NNS/UI Canister](https://nns.ic0.app/), to simplifly the cumbersome process that otherwise required.
+We're going to use the Plug connection to authenticate a user and have the user's identity to interact with the [NNS/UI Canister](https://nns.ic0.app/), to simplifly the cumbersome process that is otherwise required.

 To summarize, we'll break it down to the following steps: